enso-org/enso/docs/distribution/README.md

   Explanation of the fallback infrastructure that can be enabled to keep launcher updates functioning even if the primary release provider stops working.
+- [**Local Repository:**](local-repository.md) Explanation of local repository structure that is used for bundling engine with project manager distributions.